WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/DID-Content-References.md

 By adding additional syntax elements as allowed under RFC 3986, a DID URL can also address other resources besides a DID subject.
 For example, by adding a service ID using semicolon syntax, a DID URL can dereference to a service endpoint and pass on to it the path, query, and/or fragment component of a DID URL.
 In this way services represent the ability for a DID URL to address a "predicate"—the predicate being a service.

-To complete the ability of a DID URL to address all three basic types of semantic objects (subjects, predicates, and objects), we also need the ability for DID URLs to serve as persistent, cryptographically verifiable identifiers for **data objects** of two types:
+To complete the ability of a DID URL to address all three basic types of semantic objects (subjects, predicates, and objects), we also need the ability for DID URLs to serve as persistent, cryptographically verifiable identifiers for **content**.
+For example, a DID URL could be used to address schema, credential definitions, revocation registries, or other content types that may be stored in verifiable data registries.
-1. **Immutable Data Objects (IDOs)**—data objects whose state MUST NOT change.
-Examples include schema definitions, credential definitions, and state anchors.
-1. **Mutable Data Objects (MDOs)**—data objects whose state MAY change over time.
-Examples include payment addresses, revocation registries, and other forms of control objects that need fixed addresses but can have mutable state.
-A DID document is also an MDO, however it the default MDO returned by a naked DID.

 ## Base ABNF Syntax